 So let’s get started with installing & activating Elementor’s free version.

-How to Install and Activate Elementor Free Version
+How to Install and Activate Elementor Free (Lite) Version

 Like other WordPress plugins, installing Elementor is relatively easy & straightforward.
 You can install Elementor via its official site or directly from the WordPress dashboard.

 I assume you already have a WordPress site, so let’s see how you can install Elementor Lite directly from WordPress Dashboard.